Assurance of Learning: M.S. in Accounting and Business Advisory Services

 Mission Statement: The mission of the Master of Science in Accounting and Business Advisory Services program at the Merrick School of Business is to provide students with a rigorous, broad-based education that prepares them for successful careers as accounting professionals.

-Consistent with the mission, the program strives to develop the following types of knowledge and skills that according to the AICPA are necessary for entry-level certified public accountants:
+Consistent with the mission, the program strives to develop the following types of knowledge and skills that according to the AICPA are necessary for entry-level certified public accountants.

 -

-Goal 1: Analytical and Critical Thinking Skills
+Competency 1: Analytical and Critical Thinking Skills

 -